Championnat National U19: European qualification

 Since 2015, the winner of the Championnat National U19 has qualified for the UEFA Youth League.
-In a separate path, 2–3 youth teams of Ligue 1 clubs qualified for the UEFA Champions League qualify for the Youth League as well.
+In a separate path, 3–4 youth teams of Ligue 1 clubs qualified for the UEFA Champions League qualify for the Youth League as well.

 Clubs

 2021–22 season

 For the 2021–22 season, 56 clubs participated in the Championnat National U19.

 Performances by club

-Paris Saint-Germain have won the most Championnat National U19 titles, with four.
-They are followed by Lyon, Bordeaux, and Rennes, who all have three titles, while Auxerre and Cannes both have two.
+Paris Saint-Germain have won the most Championnat National U19 titles, with six.
+They are followed by Lyon, Nantes, Bordeaux, and Rennes, who all have three titles, while Auxerre and Cannes both have two.
 The title was not awarded for the 2019–20 and 2020–21 seasons due to the COVID-19 pandemic.